Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 ## 1. Best practices for back-end apps with Unleash

-Rails is back-end framework, so there are special considerations to plan around when implementing feature flags.
+Rails is a back-end framework, so there are special considerations to plan around when implementing feature flags.

 Most importantly, you must: